Ray9056/LIRI/README.md

 # LIRI-Bot
-L.I.R.I. stands for Language Interpretation and Recognition Interface.
-It is a command line node app that takes in parameters and gives back data from various APIs.

 As the name suggests, LIRI is analagous to the iPhone's SIRI assistant, but rather than using speech, LIRI is controlled through written text.